Have an idea for a project or business? Is there a problem you want to solve or an artistic piece you wish to create this summer?

 MiddChallenge is accepting proposals in which you explain the inspiration and/or viability of your idea or business in one of the following categories:

 An expert panel of judges made up of alumni, local entrepreneurs, community members and faculty will evaluate the top chosen applications and video pitches.
 Two projects in each category will be chosen to win.

 MiddChallenge winners will have frequent communication with the Innovation Hub over the summer, reporting their accomplishments, problems, and future plans monthly through the end of August.
-A final report will be due on September 1, 2023.

 Unfortunately, we cannot award grants to graduating seniors.
 All other Middlebury undergraduate students are eligible.

 Projects taking place outside of the United States must be approved by the Global Operations team.
 Visit their website for information about how to apply for approval.

 Application support and resources:

 - We recommend practicing pitches (whether in person or virtual) with coaches from Oratory Now.
 If you wish to receive coaching, please submit a request at go/speak to receive feedback on your oral presentation.